BYLAWS OF THE GRAYSLAKE GREENERY GARDEN CLUB

 1. Program Committee:

-• The program chairman shall be responsible for the scheduling of programs, socials and any field trips.
+• Shall be responsible for scheduling of programs, socials and field trips.

-• The committee shall be responsible for securing dated, written, signed confirmations from the proposed speakers.
+• Shall be responsible for securing dated, written, signed confirmations from the proposed speakers.

-• The committee is responsible for fulfilling any needs of the speaker such as venue layout, provision of projection equipment, or provision of other demonstration equipment.
+• Shall be responsible for fulfilling any needs of the speaker such as venue layout, provision of projection equipment, or provision of other demonstration equipment.
 They can enlist assistance with set-up and clean-up as needed.

-• The chairman or delegate is responsible for greeting and introducing the speaker and ensuring that an appropriate thank you or payment is arranged.
+• Shall be responsible for greeting and introducing the speaker and ensuring that an appropriate thank you and payment is arranged with the Treasurer as well as the contract.

 2. Hospitality Committee: